OUR KPIs

 Relevance

-Production from Serica fields constitutes the source of all revenue generation, and illustrates the performance of both the subsurface and facilities.
+Production from Serica fields constitutes the source of all revenue generation, and illustrates both the subsurface and facilities performance.
+Serica aims to maximise production through targeting drilling and facilities optimisation, while also seeking value additive production growth through M&A.

 Reserves and resources (mmboe)